How to Undertake an Undergraduate Program Review

 A “process of self-review and peer review for improvement of academic quality and public accountability of institutions and programs.
 This quality review process occurs on a period basis, usually every three to ten years.”
 (Definition from CHEA.)
 The EP3 Initiative takes the position that physics programs should use the program-level assessment of student learning required for accreditation as an opportunity to engage in a cyclic process of program improvement and to design learning assessments that support goals for improving your program while satisfying accreditation requirements, avoiding duplicating efforts or doing busywork that doesn’t support your department.
 Nearly every college or university in the U.S. is accredited by one of the seven major accreditation agencies for four-year colleges and universities, and you need to know which one is your accreditor.
 Requirements vary among agencies, but all are concerned with learning assessment.
 The Council for Higher Education Accreditation (CHEA) is an association of degree-granting colleges and universities in the US that recognizes institutional and programmatic accrediting organizations.
 The Council of Regional Accrediting Commissions (C-RAC) is an association of accreditation agencies.
 Physics programs also need to ensure that physics courses for engineering and chemistry majors meet, respectively, the requirements of ABET, the accrediting body for most engineering programs in the U.S. (including some engineering physics and physics programs), and the American Chemical Society (ACS), which approves chemistry degree programs in the US.

-, will provide your department with a summary of what was accomplished during the prior period and how it was accomplished, identification of potential initiatives to undertake or issues to address in a future action or strategic plan, stronger rationales when advocating for resources from your administration, a context for supporting such requests, and the ability to demonstrate to your administration and other stakeholders a commitment to proactive planning and ongoing improvement.
+, will provide your department with a summary of what was accomplished during the prior period and how it was accomplished, identification of potential initiatives to undertake or issues to address in a future action or strategic plan, stronger rationales when advocating for supplements from your administration, a context for supporting such requests, and the ability to demonstrate to your administration and other stakeholders a commitment to proactive planning and ongoing improvement.
 The

 Review Process